tigellus/Markdown/2. Mechanical Ventilation/14. Capnography/Capnograhpy.md

 [RIGHT] A patient receiving sodium bicarbonate

 # Question 5
-An end tidal CO2 level < 10 mmHg is associated to any of the following EXCEPT
+An end tidal CO2 level < 10 mmHg is associated to any of the following except:

 [WRONG] Endotracheal tube placed into esophagus [RIGHT] Return of normal circulation during CPR